nmtc-run/nmtc-run.github.io/_includes/series-details.md

 **Cupless:** NMTC races are cup-free races.
 We supply water at the start/finish line of every race, but you must bring your own cup.

-**Potluck:** Join us after the final race for the potluck {{ potluck }}.
-Remember to bring a dish!

-**Awards:** Everyone who runs or volunteers at any Series race gets a prize.
-Prizes are donated by individuals and local businesses.

-**Race results:** Links to historical results are posted above.
-Click on the race name, then click the year to see results.

 **Photos:** Photos are often uploaded to the [NMTC Facebook page](https://www.facebook.com/runnmtc).

 # Volunteer opportunities